ctfs/write-ups-2015/opentoall-ctf-2015/crypto/bach/README.md

 There, we see that the alphabet is encoded into different notes and their [accidentals](http://en.wikipedia.org/wiki/Accidental_%28music%29) natural (♮), sharp (♯) and flat (♭).

-After some fiddlingm, we see that the decryption key is as follows:
+After some fiddling, we see that the decryption key is as follows:

 ```
 - A B C D E F G